Panasonic LX10 vs Sony A5000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX10 and Sony Alpha A5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the LX10 and A5000 can be found, respectively, in the Panasonic LX10 Manual (free pdf) or the online Sony A5000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic LX10 and the Sony A5000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.